cameronsepahi/Solidity_Python_Projects/README.md

 # Solidity_Python_Projects
-Deploying solidity contracts to various testnets and local environments, using python for deployments.
+Deploying solidity contracts to various testnets and local environments, using python for deployments and Brownie as the framework.

 ## Pre-requeisites